Installing ZappFiles for iPhone

 Same account everywhere

-Your uploads, plan, and download history are tied to your account, not to a device.
-Anything you upload from your iPhone shows up in the web app immediately, and vice versa.
+If you do sign in, your uploads, plan, and download history are tied to your account rather than a single device.
+Anything you upload from your iPhone while signed in shows up in the web app immediately, and vice versa.
 You can be logged in on as many devices as you want at the same time.